-An imposing new presence will soon alter Ho Chi Minh’s skyline.
-The 461.2 metre-high Landmark 81 will become the tallest skyscraper in Southeast Asia and the sixth tallest in Asia.
-Taking the lead in bringing this product of bold vision and innovative design to life reinforces Aurecon’s position as one of the world’s leading engineering consultants for supertall buildings.
+The 472-metre-high Landmark 81 dominates Ho Chi Minh City’s skyline and is the tallest skyscraper in Southeast Asia and the sixth tallest in Asia.
+Taking the lead in bringing this tower of bold vision and innovative design to life reinforces Aurecon’s position as one of the world’s leading engineering consultants for supertall buildings.

-The boldly designed Landmark 81 superstructure will rise from the centre of the multipurpose Vinhomes Central Park urban development and will meld business with lifestyle through structures of unprecedented scale in Vietnam.
-Aurecon is partnering with the Vincom Group, a local company that has been commissioned to build the structure, comprising residential, retail and leisure spaces.
+The boldly designed Landmark 81 superstructure rises from the centre of the multipurpose Vinhomes Central Park urban development, melding business with lifestyle through structures of unprecedented scale in Vietnam.
+Aurecon partnered the Vincom Group, a Vietnamese company to build the structure, comprising residential, retail and leisure spaces.

-Currently at the detailed design stage, the project is a collaboration between developer Vincom Group; architects Atkins; interior designers Wilson Associates; structural engineers Arup; contractor Mace; and Aurecon, who is managing all engineering work related to the building services, as well as the lighting and the facade of Landmark 81.
+The project is a collaboration between developer Vincom Group; architects Atkins; interior designers Wilson Associates; structural engineers Arup; contractor Mace; and Aurecon, who managed all engineering work related to the building services, as well as the lighting and the façade of Landmark 81.

-“As Aurecon continues to grow in Asia, we want to build long-lasting relationships with key clients and the Vincom Group, as Vietnam’s largest developer, is a valued customer,” says Aurecon’s Tuyen Bui, Country Manager – Vietnam.
-“In fact, Vincom Group’s strategy aligns with our own, in that we both want to grow rapidly in this region and extend the quality services we offer our customers.
-The Landmark 81 project has brought together Aurecon teams from three engineering disciplines; a great reflection of the broad array of expertise we have in-house.”
+Aurecon’s Country Manager for Vietnam Tuyen Bui said that the Vincom Group, as Vietnam’s largest developer, is a valued client whose strategy aligns with our own, in that we both want to grow rapidly in this region and extend the quality services we offer our customers.
+The Landmark 81 project has brought together teams from three engineering disciplines; a great reflection of the firm’s broad array of expertise.

-Among the notable challenges in designing Landmark 81 was tight time pressure, with Aurecon given only three months to produce detailed designs for the building services.
+Among the notable challenges in designing Landmark 81 was a tight timeline where Aurecon’s engineers completed the detailed designs for the building services within three months.
 Demonstrating its agility, the company developed designs in the Revit platform, which not only optimised efficient construction programmes for the project but enabled 4D BIM-based mapping that tracks progression over the building’s lifetime.

 The firefighting system is designed to enable the podium and three basement levels to utilise water tanks from neighbouring buildings.
 Gravity-activated, the system cuts costs on the pumping system and offers a safer design.

-Strong emphasis has been placed on the energy efficiency of the lighting requirements: luminaires will use LEDs and daylight sensors will ensure that lighting is only activated during evening hours to maximise energy savings.
+Strong emphasis was placed on the energy efficiency of the lighting requirements: luminaires use LEDs and daylight sensors to ensure that lighting is only activated during evening hours to maximise energy savings.